Euclid Quick Data Release (Q1). Exploring galaxy morphology across cosmic time through Sersic fits: Summary and perspectives

-In order to assert the key role of morphology in galaxy evolution, and to demonstrate that the \Euclid S\'ersic parameters enable a wide variety of science cases, we showed how the value of $n$ is connected to the physical parameters of galaxies.
-This was first done by showing that the colour bimodality of galaxy populations can be seen as a projection of the two-dimensional colour--$n$ bimodality, which allows to define robust LTG and ETG subsamples.
-These two galaxy populations display markedly different behaviours in their $M_ \ast$--$R_{\rm e}$ relations with a steeper slope for ETG compared to LTG, indicative of different regimes of $M_ \ast$ assembly.
-They also occupy different loci in the $M_ \ast$--SFR plane, with ETG at higher masses and further down below the Main Sequence of star-forming galaxies, indicating that morphological transformations occur in parallel to the quenching of galaxies.
+In order to assert the key role of morphology in galaxy evolution and to demonstrate that the \Euclid S\'ersic parameters enable a wide variety of science cases, we showed how the value of $n$ is connected to the physical parameters of galaxies.
+This was first done by showing that the colour bimodality of galaxy populations can be seen as a projection of the 2D colour--$n$ bimodality, which allowed us to define robust LTG and ETG sub-samples.
+These two galaxy populations display markedly different behaviours in their $M_ \ast$--$R_{\rm e}$ relations, ETGs having a steeper slope compared to LTGs, which is indicative of different regimes of $M_ \ast$ assembly.
+The populations also occupy different loci in the $M_ \ast$--SFR plane, with ETGs at higher masses and further below the main sequence of star-forming galaxies, indicating that morphological transformations occur in parallel to the quenching of galaxies.

 The implementation of S\'ersic fits within the \Euclid processing function ensures that S\'ersic parameters will be available for all galaxies observed by \Euclid over its years of operation.
-Therefore, \Euclid is progressively building the largest morphological catalogue available, with an estimated total number of 450\,000\,000 galaxies with \IE$<23$ reliably fitted by the end of the mission.
-With this first study of S\'ersic parameters on the Q1 area we demonstrate the quality, robustness, and usefulness of these data to study galaxy evolution, paving the way to many more analysis that will benefit from leveraging these informations.
+Therefore, \Euclid is progressively building the largest morphological catalogue available, with an estimated total of 450\,000\,000 galaxies with \IE$<23$ reliably fitted by the end of the mission.
+With this first study of S\'ersic parameters on the Q1 area, we have demonstrated the quality, robustness, and usefulness of these data to study galaxy evolution, thus paving the way to many more analyses that will benefit from leveraging this information.
 The EWS and EDS will enable the study of morphological transformations across the large-scale structures and over cosmic times.
-However, due to the limitations of a single-component model that we highlighted here, and which are more extensively discussed in Q25a, further work remains to be done to characterise in-depth the morphology of galaxies.
+However, due to the limitations of a single-component model that we highlighted here and which are more extensively discussed in Q25a, further work remains to be done to obtain in-depth characterisation of the morphology of galaxies.